Yse4/Yse4/README.md

 ### Hi there 👋

-I'am Ualas Henrique and I'm learning some languagens of programmation.
+I'm learning some languagens of programmation.

 I want to share here some of my projects and works!